Governance of the Directorate of Drug Administration: Challenges and Way forward

 Policy & Insititutional ChangeImproved enforcement of policies Better Institutional Processes

-The study assessed the effectiveness of the Government Drug Administration to tackle corruption.
+The study assessed the effectiveness of the Government Drug Administration in tackling corruption.

 The study follows recent measures by the Government to strengthen the capacities of the Drug Administration.
 These include increasing the workforce in field offices, investing in capacity building, and enhancing the central drug laboratory.
 Moreover, the Government Drug Administration has taken measures to implement directives given by the Parliamentary Standing Committee on Health.
-The directives are aimed at strengthening the Drug Administration's operations to prevent the expansion of substandard and falsified medicines, create an Ethics Committee as per the National Integrity Strategy 2013, and set up an Innovation Team to enhance its client service delivery.
+The directives are aimed at strengthening the Drug Administration's operations to prevent the proliferation of sub-standard and falsified medicines, creating an Ethics Committee following the National Integrity Strategy 2013, and setting up an Innovation Team to enhance its client service delivery.

-The methods applied to collect information from primary sources include key informant interviews, group discussions, case studies, and observations.
-TI Bangladesh interviewed current and former officials of the Drug Administration (from central and local offices), members of different committees associated with the Drug Administration, owners and officials of different companies, proprietors of retail drug stores, police officials, medical practitioners, and experts and researchers on medicines.
+The methods applied to collect information from primary sources include key informant interviews, focus group discussions, case studies and observations.
+TI Bangladesh interviewed current and former officials of the Drug Administration from central and local offices, members of different committees associated with the Drug Administration, owners and officials of different companies, proprietors of retail drug stores, police officials, medical practitioners, and research experts on medicines.

 TI Bangladesh also reviewed secondary sources, such as existing laws and rules, official documents, websites, research reports, and articles and news published in different newspapers.

-- The institutional capacity of the Drug Administration is not adequate considering the scope, geographic coverage and expansion of drug market.
-There are institutional limitations in terms of human resources, infrastructure, logistics, and skills-set.
+- The institutional capacity of the Drug Administration is inadequate considering the scope, territorial reach and expansion of the drug market.
+There are institutional limitations in terms of human resources, infrastructure, logistics, and skillsets.

-- The legal structure is not sufficiently strong for monitoring the drug market and addressing contemporary challenges.
+- The legal structure is insufficient for thoroughly monitoring the drug market and addressing contemporary challenges.

 - Lack of political will in strengthening the capacity of the Drug Administration is evident.

-- The Drug Administration should avoid having over representation of the pharmaceutical owners in different drug related committees (especially drug control committee, manufacturing license committee, drug-pricing committee, and block list approval committee).
+- The Drug Administration should avoid over-representation of owners of pharmaceutical companies in different drug-related committees (especially the drug control committee, the manufacturing license committee, the drug-pricing committee, and the block list approval committee).

-- There should be at least one drug inspector in each district offices, considering the market size and workload.
+- There should be at least one drug inspector in each district office considering the size of the market and the workload of the role.